• Skip to primary navigation

 Instructions

 • Heat oil in a pan and add cumin seeds to it.
-When seeds stop spluttering add ginger garlic paste and saute for a few seconds.
+Let the seeds splutter for a few seconds.

-• Add chopped tomatoes and green chilies, mix everything and cook till tomatoes turn mushy.
+• Add tomato, green chilies, ginger, salt, and black pepper.
+Mix and cook until the tomatoes turn mushy.

 Notes

-• If you feel that your paneer bhurji has become very dry, add some milk and cook for a few minutes.
+• If your bhurji has turned out dry, add some milk and cook for 2-3 minutes.

 Nutrition